 Tuples

-A tuple of set values is a set of tuples, e.g.:

-tuple<set<T1>, set<T2>> = set<tuple<T1, T2>>

-In consequence one can use tuples in a set context:
+Tuples can be used in a set context:

 select(hdr.ipv4.ihl, hdr.ipv4.protocol) { (4w0x5, 8w0x1): parse_icmp; (4w0x5, 8w0x6): parse_tcp; (4w0x5, 8w0x11): parse_udp; default: accept; } Operations on struct types

 The only operation defined on values with a structure type is member access operation, indicated using the dot . operator (e.g., s.field).
 Field extraction from an l-value produces an l-value.
 Structs can also be copied using assignment; this is only possible between structs that have the same type.